Contact

-Lina Leonore Morawetz is a writer and translator based in Vienna▸ and on the right bank of the Morava River.
-She writes short prose and documentary fiction.
-A recurring motif in her work is disappearances, and the gestalts through which the unknown, unresolved, and unsaid might reappear.
-She also teaches and takes on comissions.
-Member of the Austrian Writers’ Association and the Austrian Forum for Literary Translation▸.
-I offer individual writing tutorials.
-Contact
+Lina Morawetz is a writer and translator based in Vienna▸ and on the right bank of the Morava River.
+She teaches at art universities.
+Her short prose and documentary fiction have appeared with Sonderzahl and Mandelbaum publishers, as well as in literary magazines and anthologies.
+A recurring motif in her work is disappearance, and the gestalts through which the unknown, unresolved, and unsaid might reappear.
+Feel free to contact me also for comissions, writing workshops or individual tutorials.

 Photo: Mikhail Tolmachev

-Short prose and documentary fiction have appeared with Sonderzahl and (upcoming) Mandelbaum publishers, as well as in literary magazines such as Mahkzin (Lebanon), Das Narr (Switzerland), Edit (Germany), SALZ, and Podium (Austria).
+Short prose and documentary fiction have appeared with Sonderzahl and Mandelbaum publishers, as well as in literary magazines such as Mahkzin (Lebanon), Das Narr (Switzerland), Edit (Germany), SALZ, and Podium (Austria).
+She received third prize in the Edit Essay Award (2013).
 Essays and other contributions have been published in artist books in Germany, Austria, and Canada, as well as in art magazines including Camera Austria International.
-Her short prose piece Motten (Moths) recieved third price in the Edit Essay Award (2013).
 She was writer-in-residence at Villa Empain (Brussels), Kunsthalle Exnergasse (Vienna) and in Paliano (Italy).

 She worked for Hubert Fichte: Love and Ethnology (Haus der Kulturen der Welt, Berlin, 2017 – 2019) and served as a speechwriter for a German state minister in 2016.
 Between 2007 and 2014 she was employed organizing contemporary art exhibitions, symposiums, and residencies in Vienna, while also working as a freelance curator.